 curl -L https://cloud-images.ubuntu.com/minimal/releases/jammy/release/ubuntu-22.04-minimal-cloudimg-amd64.img -o ubuntu2204.img

-Next, create a Dockerfile with the following content:
+Next, create a Dockerfile with the following contents:

 FROM scratch